 The Gospel of John

-The Gospel of John was believed to have been written by John, the Beloved Disciple (for more information on who wrote the Gospel of John, check out this article!).
+The Gospel of John was believed to have been written by John, the Beloved Disciple (for more information on who wrote the Gospel of John, check out this article).
 Written by another of the twelve disciples of Jesus Christ, John is also writing about events that he witnessed firsthand.
 However, John is unique among the four Gospels.
 Matthew, Mark, and Luke, known together as the Synoptic Gospels, have much in common.
 There are shared passages in all three of these accounts, and similar stories are retold.
 John is not so different as to paint an unrelated or contrasting picture, but the scope and intention of the Gospel of John is far more broad.

 On the whole, John’s Gospel has a more cosmic focus than the other three accounts.
 Mark begins his Gospel with an account of Jesus’ baptism.
 Matthew begins with a genealogy going back to Abraham, and Luke with genealogy back to Adam.
 John goes back to the very beginning--to before the universe was created.
 More than any other Gospel writer, John is crystal clear in asserting the divinity of Jesus.
 Jesus Christ is the Word, and the Word is God.

 Some have called John’s Gospel more poetic or ephemeral due to this emphasis on the being of God and God’s ineffable purposes.
-John does not set out to provide a full and complete acount of Jesus’ works and teachings--in fact, the Gospel of John asserts that such a thing would be impossible.
-Instead, John aims to demonstrate the majesty of Christ’s love for all the world any why we should believe in him.
+John does not set out to provide a full and complete account of Jesus’ works and teachings--in fact, the Gospel of John asserts that such a thing would be impossible.
+Instead, John aims to demonstrate the majesty of Christ’s love for all the ancient world any why we should believe in him.

 The four Gospels of Matthew, Mark, Luke, and John set out to share the Good News through accounts of the life and ministry of Jesus.
 Distinct in their emphases and styles, all of the Gospels tell the story of God's total love for the world as lived out through the person of Jesus.
-In Jesus' teachings, we are offered an new way of living, one centered around love--of God, of our neighbors, and of all of creation.
+In Jesus' teachings, we are offered a new way of living, one centered around love--of God, of our neighbors, and of all of creation.
 This is a message of hope and restoration.

-If you want to learn more about the four Gospels and the rest of scripture, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.
+If you want to learn more about the four Gospels and the rest of sacred scripture, take a look at Alabaster’s beautifully designed collection of Bibles and other supplemental material to help you along your journey.